Determinant method and the pseudo-effective threshold: An improved estimate of the determinant

 \subsection{Existence of auxiliary hypersurfaces}

 In this part, we will reformulate the determinant method by the slope method.
-Different from \cite[Theorem 3.2]{Salberger07} and \cite[Theorem 16.12]{Salberger2015}, our estimate will depend on the term $\mathcal R_\xi(E)$ for some special modules $E$ defined at \eqref{R(E)}.
-We will give an estimate of $\mathcal R_\xi(E)$ in \S4 for our application such that we can control the number of auxiliary hypersurfaces by this result.
+Different from \cite[Theorem 3.2]{Salberger07} and \cite[Theorem 16.12]{Salberger2015}, our estimate will depend on the term $\mathcal R_\xi(E)$ defined in \eqref{R(E)} for a special choice of $E$.
+In \S4, we will reformulate the estimate of $\mathcal R_\xi(E)$ for our application such that we are able to control the number of auxiliary hypersurfaces by this result.
 The strategy is similar to that of \cite[Theorem 3.1]{Chen2}.